Malpaux/programming-cheat-sheets/README.md

 ## Cheat-sheets
 - [JavaScript (ES6)](javascript.md)

-## Contribution
+## Contributing
-Any activity helping to complete these cheat-sheets is highly appreciated!
+Any help towards completing these cheat-sheets is highly appreciated!

-If you spot any mistakes in existing cheat-sheets or can even contribute new ones (not mistakes, but sheets), feel free to get in touch or just create a pull request.
+If you spot any mistakes in existing cheat-sheets or can even contribute new ones (not mistakes, sheets), feel free to get in touch or just create a pull request.